Simple Weekday Sourdough Bread Recipe

 3. Bulk Fermentation – 5:30 p.m. to 9:00 p.m.

-Bulk fermentation, or first rise, is when the dough is leavened (through the production of carbon dioxide gas) and flavored (through the production of organic acids) as a result of natural fermentation.
-Below, you can see how much my dough rises during this 3 hour and 30-minute bulk fermentation at 75°F (24°C).
+Bulk fermentation, or first rise, occurs when the dough is leavened (through the production of carbon dioxide gas) and flavored (through the production of organic acids) as a result of natural fermentation.
+Below, you can see how much my dough rises during this 3-hour and 30-minute bulk fermentation at 75°F (24°C).

-During this time, give the dough 2 sets of stretch and folds where the first set is 30 minutes after the beginning of bulk fermentation and the second set is 30 minutes after the first.
+During this time, give the dough 2 sets of stretch and folds: the first set is 30 minutes after the beginning of bulk fermentation, and the second set is 30 minutes after the first.
 After the second set, let the dough rest, covered, until the next step.

-As you can see in the video above, each set of stretch and folds is simple: with wet hands grab one side and gently stretch it up and over to the other.
-Perform this fold at each direction: North, South, East, and West.
+As you can see in the video above, each set of stretches and folds is simple: With wet hands, grab one side and gently stretch it up and over to the other.
+Perform this fold in each direction: North, South, East, and West.

 4. Divide & Preshape – 9:00 p.m.